andkem/NetworkDelayer/readme.txt

 --lp arg              The port on which to listen.
 --ra arg              Address to redirect to.
 --rp arg              Port to redirect to.
---us arg              The amount of µs to delay each full buffer of data.
+--us arg              The number of µs to delay each full buffer of data.
                       The network latency will be twice this value.

 Example: